Put Decades Of Litigation Experience On Your Side After A Commercial Trucking Accident

 - Internal injuries

 - Rib and torso injuries

 A commercial truck carrying a fully loaded trailer can weigh as much as 80,000 lbs.
 When you compare that to the weight of a standard passenger vehicle that weighs in at approximately 3,000 lbs, you can understand why the injuries sustained in a wreck with one of these massive trucks can cause such catastrophic results.

-Our attorney is of the most experienced lawyers in Mississippi and has represented individuals and small businesses for more than forty years.
+Our attorney is one of the most experienced lawyers in Mississippi and has represented individuals and small businesses for more than forty years.
 His process for dealing with insurance companies following a truck accident is aggressive and successful.
 Unlike many truck accident attorneys, Mr. Germany will have open lines of communication throughout the entire process, ensuring that all of your questions are answered promptly.
 Our clients are a part of every decision made about their claim.

 Most Common Causes Of 18-Wheeler Accidents

 Every truck wreck is unique, but most crashes can be attributed to one of these three causes:

 - The truck driver’s negligence

 - The other driver’s inability to maneuver around a large commercial vehicle effectively